-The Greenberg-Starr Department of Chinese offers courses in Mandarin Chinese language and courses taught in English on Chinese literature, film, and sociolinguistics.
-Students who wish to begin their study of the Chinese language at Middlebury should do so at the earliest opportunity.
-Before studying abroad, students must have completed at least two years of Chinese language.
-Our fall course in beginning Mandarin Chinese (CHNS 0101) is open to first-year students.
-First-year students enrolling in February who wish to take the spring continuation of beginning Chinese (CHNS 0103) may do so only by permission after taking the placement exam.
-First-year students may take Chinese language courses at the 2nd-year level or above only by permission after taking the placement exam.
-CHNS 0270 and 0370 (both taught in English) are open to first-year students.
+The Greenberg-Starr Department of Chinese offers courses in Mandarin Chinese language from the 100- to the 400-level as well as courses taught in English at the 200- and 300-level on Chinese literature, film, documentary film, and sociolinguistics.
+Our fall course in beginning Mandarin Chinese (CHNS 0101) is open to all first-year students.
+First-year students may enroll in higherlevel Chinese language classes (0102 through 0475) by permission after taking the placement exam.
+First-year students enrolling in February who wish to take the spring continuation of beginning Chinese (CHNS 0103) or any other spring Mandarin Chinese language class may do so by permission after taking the placement exam before the start of spring semester.
+Please note, students enrolling in the fall must take the placement exam before the start of the fall semester.
 All of our 200-level courses that are taught in English (on literature in translation, film, and sociolinguistics) are open to first-year students, but some carry the College Writing tag and therefore may not be taken at the same time as the first-year seminar.
 Some of our 300-level courses that are taught in English are open to first-year students, including our courses on documentary film and Sinophone literature; other 300-level courses in English have prerequisites but may be taken by first-year students with the approval of the instructor.